mongalong247/ImageImporter/README.md

 # ImageImporter
  A lightweight image import utility built with Python and PyQt6, designed for photographers working with SD cards and digital cameras.
 This is a cross-platform tool aimed at making image ingesting cleaner, faster, and metadata-aware from day one.

+### 🧩 Problem Statement

+As a working photographer using vintage glass and manual lenses, my images lack embedded metadata for lens make, model, focal length, and aperture.
+Existing solutions treat metadata tagging as an afterthought — clunky add-ons to existing workflows, not built into the import process.

+I need a tool where **metadata management is a core part of ingest**, not an extra step later.
+This includes custom lens profiles, selective tagging, and backup-aware import — with an emphasis on **workflow reliability and business resilience** from day one.

+---

 ---

 ## ✅ Current Features